LindaSt/BT-graph-creation/README.md

 1. In development: creating the gxl files (graphs)

 ### Convert endpoints to dataset split (cxl files)
-1. `make-endpoint-json.py`: sets up json dictionary based on excel file
+1. `make-endpoint-json.py`: sets up json dictionary based on an excel file
    - **Input**:
      - `--output-path`: where the json files should be saved to
      - `--excel-path`: path to the excel with the data